Table of Contents

 Greenberg currently lives in Cincinnati with his partner Steven Goldstein and their infant daughter, born on November 11, 2010.

 1964Boris Johnson is a British Conservative Party politician and journalist, who was the elected Mayor of London from 2008 to 2016.
 He was previously the Member of Parliament for Henley and Editor in Chief of The Spectator magazine.
 In 2015 he was elected MP for Uxbridge and South Ruislip, stepping down from his position mayor the following year.
 In 2016, Johnson became a prominent figure in the successful Vote Leave campaign to withdraw the United Kingdom from the European Union.
 He became Foreign Secretary under Theresa May's premiership.
-He has served as Prime Minister of the United Kingdom and Leader of the Conservative Party since 2019.
-He is noted for his see-sawing position on gay rights.
+He served as Prime Minister of the United Kingdom and Leader of the Conservative Party from 2019 untill 2022.
+He was noted for his see-sawing position on gay rights.

 In Friends, Voters, Countrymen (2001), Johnson wrote that "if gay marriage was OK - and I was uncertain on the issue - then I saw no reason in principle why a union should not be consecrated between three men, as well as two men, or indeed three men and a dog."